 Members are expected to undertake their responsibilities on an impartial and objective basis.
 Any member whose financial interest could be in conflict with the interests of the Township is obligated to disclose same at the meeting.
-Members may not participate in any decisions or recommendations in which they or their immediate family has any financial interest.
+Members may not participate in any decisions or recommendations in which they or their immediate family has any financial interest except in common with residents in the municipality.